SUSAN K. ROWLAND

 The National Directory for Catechesis is clear about the ongoing faith formation of catechists: “Since effective catechesis depends on virtuous and skilled catechists, their ongoing formation should enhance the human, spiritual, and apostolic qualities and catechetical skills they bring to their ministry” (55E).
 Our parishes and dioceses offer support and opportunities; our responsibility is to rely on this support and claim these opportunities.

 Susan K. Rowland, a catechist for over 20 years, is the author of Make Room for God: Clearing Out the Clutter (St. Anthony Messenger Press).
-She is a freelance writer and nationally known speaker.
-E-mail Susan at susanK3480@msn.com.
+She is a freelance writer and a nationally known speaker.

-This article was written by the Catechist Staff and appeared in Catechist magazine, February 2010.
+This article was originally published in Catechist magazine, February 2010.